-Attorney Fred Pritzker has won money for families whose loved ones died of vibriosis after eating raw oysters served at restaurants.
-He and Eric Hageman are our lead Vibrio food poisoning lawyers and among a small number of attorneys in the U.S. who have successfully represented clients in these cases.
+Attorneys at Pritzker Hageman have won money for families whose loved ones died of vibriosis after eating raw oysters served at restaurants.
+Eric Hageman and his team of Vibrio food poisoning lawyers are among a small number of attorneys in the U.S. who have successfully represented clients in these cases.
 If you developed a Vibrio infection from raw oysters and would like a free consultation with our award-winning team, you can reach us by calling 1-888-377-8900, sending a text to 612-261-0856, or by completing the form below.
 There is no obligation and we don’t get paid unless we win.

 What is Vibriosis?

 Vibriosis is a bacterial infection caused by ingesting shellfish that is contaminated with Vibrio, a waterborne bacteria.
 There are many species of Vibrio, which live in warm, coastal seawater, but the two most commonly associated with foodborne illness are Vibrio parahaemolyticus and Vibrio vulnificus.